Megalonychidae: Evolution

 Megalonyx, which means "giant claw", is a widespread North American genus that lived past the close of the last (Wisconsin) glaciation, when so many large mammals died out.
 Remains have been found as far north as Alaska and the Yukon.
 Ongoing excavations at Tarkio Valley in southwest Iowa may reveal something of the familial life of Megalonyx.
 An adult was found in direct association with two juveniles of different ages, suggesting that adults cared for young of different generations.

 The earliest known North American megalonychid, Pliometanastes protistus, lived in Florida and the southern U.S. about 9 million years ago, and is believed to have been the predecessor of Megalonyx.
 Several species of Megalonyx have been named; in fact, a 2000 article by Harington et al. in Arctic claimed that "nearly every good specimen has been described as a different species".
 A broader perspective on the group, accounting for age, sex, individual and geographic differences, indicates that only three species are valid (M. leptostomus, M. wheatleyi, and M. jeffersonii) in the late Pliocene and Pleistocene of North America.
 Although work by McDonald lists five species.

-Jefferson's ground sloth has a special place in modern paleontology, for Thomas Jefferson's letter on Megalonyx, read before the American Philosophical Society of Philadelphia, in August 1796, marked the beginning of vertebrate paleontology in North America.
+Jefferson's ground sloth has a special place in modern paleontology, for Thomas Jefferson's "memoir" on Megalonyx, read before the American Philosophical Society of Philadelphia, on 10 March 1797, marked the beginning of vertebrate paleontology in North America.
+Jefferson's paper was published, with an accompanying description and illustrations of the Megalonyx fossils by Casper Wistar, in 1799.
 When Lewis and Clark set out, Jefferson instructed Meriwether Lewis to keep an eye out for ground sloths.
 He was hoping they would find some living in the Western range.
-Megalonyx jeffersonii was consequently named after Thomas Jefferson.
+Megalonyx jeffersonii was named after Thomas Jefferson in 1822.

-Phylogeny
+Taxonomy

-The following sloth family phylogenetic tree is based on collagen and mitochondrial DNA sequence data (see Fig. 4 of Presslee et al., 2019).
+A morphological tree of Megalonychidae, based on the work of Stinnesbeck and colleagues (2021).
+(Note that this tree does not conform to genetic studies, as it includes the Caribbean sloths Neocnus, Parocnus Megalocnus and Arcatocnus which have been placed in the separate family Megalocnidae, well as the two toed sloths (Choloepus), which are placed in the clade Mylodontoidea).

-Here is a more detailed phylogenetic tree of the Megalonychidae, based on the work of Stinnesbeck and colleagues (2021).
+Total evidence phylogeny after Tejada et al. 2023.